gradio-app/gradio/guides/advanced_interface_features.md

 * `gradio.Blocks`: a low-level API that allows you to have full control over the data flows and layout of your application.
 You can build very complex, multi-step applications using Blocks.

 This Quickstart focuses on the high-level `gradio.Interface` API.
-For more information on Blocks, read our [dedicated guide on Blocks](/introduction_to_blocks/).
+For more information on Blocks, read our dedicated guide.

 ### What Problem is Gradio Solving?